 Discuss the single failure criterion, and how it applies to Offsite and Onsite power systems.

-Discuss the independence and separation requirements for Offsite and Onsite power systems.
+Discuss the redundancy, independence and separation requirements for Offsite and Onsite power systems.

 Discuss the principal design criteria for the diesel generator standby power supply.